Keeping pets with their families

 If you’re a local resident experiencing an emergency such as relocation after a house fire or natural disaster, need help during a personal medical emergency, or need temporary housing for your pet(s) due to a domestic abuse situation, please contact us.

 Housing is space dependent, and may not always be available.
-If housing is available, we will harbor your pet(s) for up to 14 days.
-HSHV also provides sterilization and vaccination for all harbored animals as a requirement of the program.
+HSHV also provides sterilization and veterinary care for all harbored animals as a requirement of the program.